I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfinterrupt-enable.md

 For more information about handling interrupts in UMDF drivers, see <a href="https://msdn.microsoft.com/25D526CF-7C37-4D10-B099-352933F92F98">Accessing Hardware and Handling Interrupts</a>.

-The following code example enables the device interrupt that is associated with a specified interrupt object.

 ## Requirements
 | &nbsp; | &nbsp; |